Can You Buy a Car With a Credit Card?

 If the dealership will accept a credit card payment, there are benefits to doing so:

-Reward points or incentives:Ā If your credit card offers reward points, travel points or other incentives, they can mount up quickly if you buy a car.
+- Reward Points or Incentives: If your credit card offers reward points, travel points, or other incentives, they can mount up quickly if you buy a car.
 Just check the small print and see if there is a maximum single purchase amount or cap on those rewards.

-Zero interest credit card: If you have a 0% deal on purchases, you could theoretically buy a car and not pay a dollar in interest.
+- Zero Interest Credit Cards: If you have a 0% deal on purchases, you could theoretically buy a car and not pay a dollar in interest.
 Just make sure you can pay off the amount before that zero percent period ends!

 Cons of Buying a Car With a Credit Card